vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. At the top of the blade, click **Save**.

-    If you run one of your simulated devices now, you will see an error message similar to what you saw with the disabled individual enrollment.
+    If you run the sensor-thl-2000 simulated device now, you will see an error message similar to what you saw with the disabled individual enrollment.

     To permanently delete the Enrollment Group, you must delete the enrollment group from DPS.